KatieWoe/bbcourts/WEEKLY_STATUS.md

 ## Individual Updates

 Kathryn Woessner: Designed courts database table and wrote design for some access methods.
 Next write up actual access method functions

+Jonathan Hu: Last week I spent time completing the writeup for the Reviews and Photos tables in the SQL_Testing markdown.
+This week I plan on actually creating the database for our project.